rabblerouser/core/e2e/README.md

 ## Tech

  * Webpack + Babel
- * Casperjs
+ * Cypress

 ## Running the tests

-`yarn e2e`
+Running the script at `../bin/e2e.sh` is the best way to run the tests.
 This will also run the prep-data task which sets up the backend with required data before kicking off the tests.
+You could run `yarn ci-test` - but you'd need to ensure that there was a server running at `localhost:3000` and serving the bundle file first.

+Tests live in `cypress/integration`.
+See `docs.cypress.io` for more usage information.

 ## Linting